ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 The similes are there to help one to understand the teachings.
 The best is to immerse yourself in the simile for a while, and think how would you act in such mini_game.
 Bring the alertness, vigilance, energy, and interest you get from that simile to apply it to your meditation.
 Again; larp, it is of great help.

-`[ 1. ]` The simile of the dhamma spiritual journey is: the walker and the path.
+`[ 1 st ]` The simile of the dhamma spiritual journey is: the walker and the path.

 The goal is to know where on should be heading and how to safely advance step by step in a jungle full of thorns... to reach a place one does not know where it is, if exist at all...

-`[ 2. ]` The simile of training and struggling according the dhamma is: the trainer and the wild elephant bull.
+`[ 2 nd ]` The simile of training and struggling according the dhamma is: the trainer and the wild elephant bull.

 The goal is taming a wild jungle elephant so it marches erect, straight, fearless, and full confident towards his death in an epic battle against the army of Māro, seeing non stop of arrows and formations of shields, sounds of conchs and furious battle drums, smell of blood and death...

-`[ 3. ]` The simile of the body-mind-background-environment of the training of the dhamma is: the six wild animals the trainer is chained to.
+`[ 3 rd ]` The simile of the body-mind-background-environment of the training of the dhamma is: the six wild animals the trainer is chained to.

 The goal is that the trainer tied to the six wilds animals stays close to them, so the six animals sit down, stay calm, do not disturb anyone, are not being disturbed by anyone else, and there's silence and peace.